Studying Multiple Sclerosis in Males May Help Both Genders

 For a long time, researchers have known that younger women are three or even four times more likely to get MS than younger men.
 Scientists at the Northwestern Feinberg School of Medicine have discovered how gender and testosterone lower the risk of the disease, at least in mice.
 If the system works in humans as well, scientists may be able to create a new and perhaps more effective way of treating the illness.

 In the peripheral nervous system, Schwann cells spiral around the axon of the neuron.
 The layers of their fatty membrane form the myelin sheath.
-In the central nervous system (brain and spinal cord), oligodendrocytes make the myelin sheath instead of Schwann cells.
+In the central nervous system (brain and spinal cord), cells known as oligodendrocytes make the myelin sheath.

 Multiple Sclerosis or MS